 Unlike using an actual optical lens change, this process gives the appearance of zooming in through cropping the image to a smaller portion of the available video frame.
 This process maintains the same aspect ratio and gives the illusion of zooming in, but does involve reducing the quality of the image to achieve this effect.

 ECDN (aka Enterprise Content Delivery Network)

 Takes source content and converts it into a digital format.
 Often used in the context of encoders, which can be software or hardware based, that are used for taking live video sources and converting that content to be live streamed in a digital format.
 Often used interchangeably with transcoding, encoding by definition takes an analog source and digitizes that content.
-To learn more about video encoding, read this What is Video Encoding?
-Codecs and Compression Techniques article.
+Read more on What is Video Encoding?
+Codecs and Compression Techniques.